xe1os/OpenHud/README.md

   Run npm start in the integrated terminal for the Client folder.

 EXTREMELY EARLY AND EXPERIMENTAL
+# To Do:
+- Teams API
+- Matches API
+- Dashboard API
+- Fully integrate all APIs with HUD

+Hopefully it ends up looking very nice and lets a lot of people use it in their streams!

 # Custom CS2 Hud
 ![Custom CS2 Hud](https://i.imgur.com/157zIwc.jpeg)